 What were the findings of this study?

-The Epidiolex — that is, the treatment route that contained synthetic CBD — did indeed provide patients a greater reduction in the frequency of drop seizures than the placebos did.
+The Epidiolex — that is, the treatment route that contained CBD — did indeed provide patients a greater reduction in the frequency of drop seizures than the placebos did.

 More specifically, “A little over 32 percent of participants receiving 10-milligram doses of Epidiolex on top of their conventional anti-epileptic regimen experienced at least a 36.4 percent drop in seizures, while just under 42 percent of those receiving 20 milligrams saw a 38.4 percent reduction or greater.”